langchain-ai/langchain/templates/guardrails-output-parser/README.md

 # guardrails-output-parser

-This package uses [guardrails-ai](https://github.com/guardrails-ai/guardrails) to validate output.
-Specifically, it protects against profanity, but with Guardrails you can protect against a multitude of things.
+This template uses [guardrails-ai](https://github.com/guardrails-ai/guardrails) to validate LLM output.

+The `GuardrailsOutputParser` is set in `chain.py`.

+The default example protects against profanity.

 ## Environment Setup

-TODO: What environment variables need to be set (if any)
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 ## Usage